meekostuff/meeko-panner/README.md

 You need a browser with javascript support enabled. <script>document.write("Your browser DOES")</script><noscript>Your browser DOES NOT</noscript>

 You need a browser that implements `history.pushState()`. <script>document.write("Your browser ", !!history.pushState ?
 "DOES" : "DOES NOT")</script><br />

-<small><b>HTMLDecor doesn't require `pushState` if integrated into a site,
+<small><b>NOTE:</b> HTMLDecor doesn't require `pushState` if integrated into a site,
-but to use it in a bookmarklet would require the bookmarklet to be run on every page. </b></small>
+but to use it in a bookmarklet would require the bookmarklet to be run on every page. </small>

 The following browsers have been tested: